Zararthustra/Maka/README.md

 This is an ersatz of the well known game, made with Python and the pygame library.

-I made this game from scratch, without any A to Z tuto to train my python skills.
+I made this game from scratch, without any A-to-Z tutorial to train my python skills.

 All assets are homemade, even the final BO music made with FL studio.